jianchang512/pyvideotrans/README.md

 【Audio, Video, and Subtitle Merging】Merge audio files, video files, and subtitle files into one video file

-【Audio and Video Format Conversion】Conversion between various formats
+【Audio and Video Format Conversion】Conversion between various formats 【Text and srt Translation】Text and srt Translation to other language